rsksmart/RSKIPs/IPs/RSKIP87.md

 ## Specification

-In order to implement this change we suggest to make the following modifications:
+In order to implement this change we suggest making the following modifications:
 * Rename the existing whitelist mode to One-Off.
 * Add a new whitelisting mode, Unlimited.
-* Add a query to know if a given address is whitelisted and in which mode is it.
+* Add a query query method to gain information on the whitelisting state of a given address.

 ### addOneOffLockWhitelistAddress (formerly addLockWhitelistAddress)

-Rename the existing method to avoid confusion on the type of whitelist used.
+Rename the existing method to avoid confusion on the type of whitelisting used, without any change in its actual behavior.
-It will work exactly as the previous one.
 ```
 function addOneOffLockWhitelistAddress(string address, int256 maxValue) returns (int256)
 ```
-Given a base58 BTC address and a maximum accepted value (in satoshis), it returns a value indicating success or failure.
+Given a base58 BTC address and a maximum accepted value (in satoshis), it will return a value indicating success or failure.

-This method will check if the address is valid, then will check if it's already whitelisted, and if it isn't it will add a new entry with the maximum value to the one-off storage otherwise.
+This method will check if the address is valid, then will check if it's already whitelisted, finally it will add a new entry with the maximum value to the one-off storage.

 This mode will:
 * reject any lock above the given maximum value.